geovedi/book-notes/1991/the-silva-mind-control-method.notes.md

   - The notion of the universe possessing self-awareness is rationally conceivable.
   - The universe's responsiveness to us signifies its interconnectedness, not indifference.
   - Meditation offers abundant benefits without harm.
-  - The author envisions reality as a collective dream, offering tantalizing glimpses into its nature.
+  - José envisions reality as a collective dream, offering tantalizing glimpses into its nature.
   - Perception serves practical comprehension but doesn't guarantee objective reality.
   - Energy underlies all, from colors to sounds to matter.
   - Energy is fundamental, devoid of opposites as everything consists of energy.